JC-me-coding/Project_MLOps/reports/README.md

 --- question 27 fill here ---

 ## Project description
-We will be using TIMM as our goal is image classification.
+We are doing a project on Computer Vision, therefore we will use the PyTorch Image Models (TIMM) from the pytorch exosystem.

+### Model
-We want to compare variations of ResNet and if time allows try more exotic backbones.
+We will build up a classification model, which applies different backbone architecture to extract image features.
+We intend to compare variations of ResNet (ResNet, ResNext, + Bag of Tricks, ...) and if time allows we will be axploring more exotic backbones.

+### Data
-We use a dataset for Landscape recognition from Kaggle, it consists of a total of 12000 images, including 5 classes: Coast, Desert, Forest, Glacier, Mountain.
-Currently the data is evenly distributed between the 5 classes.
+We use a dataset for Landscape recognition from Kaggle ([Link to dataset](https://www.kaggle.com/datasets/utkarshsaxenadn/landscape-recognition-image-dataset-12k-images)).
+It consists of a total of 12000 images, including 5 classes: Coast, Desert, Forest, Glacier, Mountain.
+The classes is evenly distributed, so we have xxxx images for each class.

-The main advantage of using TIMM is the changing of backbones that come with pretrained weights.
-We also plan to use some of the optimezers and augmentation strategies that the framework supplies.
-The framework also provides multi-GPU solutions for higher performance training so if we can get access to a multi-GPU system we would like to try that.
+ToDo: Show some sample images

+### TIMM
+TIMM provides a very large selection of model architecture, which come with pre-trained weights.
+We use these as backbone with our classification model and expect that it will be fairly easy to exchange the backbone architecture.
+We also plan to use some additional features, the framwork supplies.
+ * Augmentation Strategies
+ * Less common optimizers
+ * Methods to speed up the training such as mixed precision and DistributedDataParallel with multi-GPU